- Bow

 The bars are a 31.8 clamp diameter with various rise options.
 The specs are covered pretty well on their website, so I won't dive into that too much.

 The aesthetics are great, they look super nice and the logos, while present, aren't flashy or too showy.
-Overall, I feel it's a very nice looking bar...until you move a control, at which point the surface scratches badly.
-I don't really consider this a huge gripe, but these things scratch if you look at them wrong, so it's worth considering when you are installing things.
+Overall, I feel it's a very nice looking bar.

 I also noticed the diameter on the control areas is slightly larger than standard, while everything clamps to them fine, some slide on grips will be difficult to install or remove.
 My ODI DreadLocks, for instance, needed a lot of pressure to slide on, while RevGrisp went on fine.
 Again, not a huge deal, but worth considering when you go to install them..